Money Tree Winter Care: Light, Water, Placement, Dormancy & More!

 - Using a moisture meter

-Watering without checking the soil’s moistness can cause overwatering very quickly during winter as the soil takes longer to get dry.
+Watering without checking the soil’s moisture can cause overwatering quickly during winter as the soil takes longer to dry.
 So, watering the plant when the soil is still wet will cause overwatering.

 To avoid overwatering, you need a moisture meter.
-Put the moisture meter inside the soil and check it after some time to see the soil’s moisture level.
+Put the moisture meter inside the soil and check it after some time to see its moisture level.

-If the soil is wet, you should refrain from watering and give few days for the soil to dry out.
+If the soil is wet, you should refrain from watering and give the soil a few days to dry out.

-Having working drainage holes is equally important as the excess water runs out of the pot through these.
+Working drainage holes are equally important, as the excess water runs out of the pot through these.
 Check the holes from time to time to make sure that they are not blocked.

 Even if you follow a watering routine, you should check the soil to avoid overwatering or underwatering the money tree.

-If your money tree is already overwatered, you will need to repot it, depending on the severity.
-In case the roots are brown and mushy, you need to prune the damages, get a new pot, fresh soil mix and repot the plant.
+If your money tree is already overwatered, you must repot it, depending on the severity.
+If the roots are brown and mushy, you must prune the damages, get a new pot and fresh soil mix, and repot the plant.

-If you notice any yellow or brown leaves on your money tree, considered pruning them as well.
+If you notice any yellow or brown leaves on your money tree, consider pruning them.

 Also read: How Often Should I Water My Money Tree?
 (Money Tree Water Requirements)

 Fertilizers help the plants to grow by adding nutrition to the soil.
-If you want to see more growth in your plants, you need to fertilize them during the growing season.
+If you want to see more plant growth, you need to fertilize them during the growing season.

-Money trees required a well-balanced liquid fertilizer(I prefer this one from amazon), and since they are light feeders, you need to dilute the dose to make it half-strength to avoid overfertilization.
+Money trees require a well-balanced liquid fertilizer(I prefer this one from Amazon), and since they are light feeders, you need to dilute the dose to make it half-strength to avoid overfertilization.

 As the money tree enters the dormant period in winter, it slows down its growth along with the other processes.
-This happens because the money tree does not get the ideal lighting conditions during this time.
+This happens because the money tree does not have ideal lighting conditions during this time.

-If you fertilize the money tree during winter, the plant will not be able to use that fertilizer which will have a build-up in the soil, leading to the burning of the roots.
+If you fertilize the money tree during winter, the plant will not be able to use that fertilizer, which will build up in the soil, leading to the burning of the roots.

 How to avoid overfertilization?